oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

 The algorithms use global and local device memory (see `SYCL 2020 Specification
 <https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html#_sycl_device_memory_model>`_)
 for intermediate data storage.
 For the algorithms to operate correctly, there must be enough memory on the device; otherwise, the behavior is undefined.
-How much memory is needed depends on input data and configuration parameters, as described below.
+The amount of memory that is required depends on input data and configuration parameters, as described below.

 Global Memory Requirements
 --------------------------